Semernitskaya/CV/cv_eng.md

 clients).
 Integration with other bank services using MQ and Kafka.
 Secondary processing data, that already exists in database by different business scenarios
 **Primary responsibilities:**
-* optimize execution time of processing (multi-thread execution, optimization of algorithms, working with DB and queues),
+* optimize execution time of processing (multi-thread execution, optimization of algorithms, working with DB and queues)
 * working as a solution architect for some business tasks
 * management of the team of 3-4 developers and one QA: code-reviews, knowledge sharing, tasks discussions
 * organisation of load testing using JMeter